FIREFALL-UNDERTOW, CLOUDS ACROSS THE SUN AND BREAK OF DAWN.

 That must have seemed like a lifetime ago for Jock Bartlett who by the time Break Of Dawn was released in 1982, owned the name to Firefall.
 Break Of Dawn was just the latest chapter in the Firefall story which began seven years ago in 1982 when two friends started making music together.

-Especially Undertow and Clouds Across The Sea which should’ve followed in the footsteps of Firefall’s first three albums.
-Sadly, that wasn’t to be, and commercial success eluded Undertow and Clouds Across The Sea.
+Especially Undertow and Clouds Across The Sun which should’ve followed in the footsteps of Firefall’s first three albums.
+Sadly, that wasn’t to be, and commercial success eluded Undertow and Clouds Across The Sun.

 Even when Firefall reinvented their sound on Break Of Dawn, it failed to find the audience that it was aimed at, and the latest lineup of Firefall were left scratching their heads.
 This was disappointment for Firefall, whose first three albums sold around two million copies.

-Firefall Undertow, Clouds Across The Sea and Break Of Dawn.
+Firefall Undertow, Clouds Across The Sun and Break Of Dawn.